fsegaud/Hef.Math.Interpreter/README.md

 > INFO: The `OperatorAttribute` is stackable.

-> INFO: Highest priorities are executes first.
+> INFO: Highest priorities are executed first.

 The following example show the implementation of an operator that halves an operand (unary operator).
 Its symbols will be `#` and `half`.